vehicle-lang/vehicle/docs-source/language/quantifiers.rst

    pointwiseLess : Vector Rat 3 -> Vector Rat 3 -> Bool
    pointwiseLess x y = x !
 0 < y !
 0 and x !
 1 < y !
 1 and x !
 2 < y !
 2

-The type annotations on the quantified variable ``i`` are included for clarity but are not need in practice as they can be inferred by the compiler.
+The type annotation ``Index 3`` on the quantified variable ``i`` is included for clarity but are not need in practice as it can be inferred by the compiler.

 The ``in`` keyword
 ++++++++++++++++++